starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 Depending on your system hardware, a larger swap file may be needed.
 For systems with 16gb RAM, we recommend at least a 16gb swap file.
 Less swap space may be needed for systems with 32gb or more of RAM.

+## Steam Deck

+We recommend a 16gb swap file for the Steam Deck.
+Create it under `/home` instead of `/` to protect it from being wiped out by SteamOS updates.

 ## Changing CPU scaling behavior via the Linux kernel and System Management BIOS

 To achieve a more stable framerate in Star Citizen, ideally you will want a stable CPU frequency.
 There are [several schedulers](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt) provided by the Linux kernel.
 Start with the `Performance` scheduler to hint that the CPU should always run at the maximum frequency before trying the demand-based schedulers.